ali-fairbrass/dataProcessing/README.md

 # dataProcessing
-Python scripts for management and analysis of acoustic and spatial datasets
+Python scripts for management and analysis of acoustic and spatial datasets.

 A collection of Python scripts developed for managing and analysing acoustic and spatial datasets.